Silphid/silphid.jekyll/about/index.md

 I started at LVL in 2014 as Lead Software Developer on great projects, like Cineplex's iOS and Android app (using Xamarin) for which I developed the Proteus Framework, and then LeapFrog's Epic Android tablet (using Unity) and then Invidi's Ads Targeting Platform (a big data system using Java).

 I then occupied the role of Director of Technology for 9 months, and I loved empowering the Dev, QA and IT teams in delivering exceptional products.
-However, I was badly missing getting my hands dirty with code, especially the creative aspect of it, so I finally moved to the role of Senior Software Designer/Artchitect, to lead and design our E2 platform.
+However, I was badly missing getting my hands dirty with code, especially the creative aspect of it, so I finally moved to the role of Senior Software Designer/Architect, to lead and design our E2 platform.

+> C# .NET Unity

 ### Simbioz
 #### Director of Technology - Co-Founder - Lead Developer